xmidt-org/golang-money/README.md

 defer resp.Body.Close()
 ```

 A header that contains a trace context {span-id, trace-id, parent-id} and the header, X-MoneyTrace, is a MoneyHeader.
-MoneyHeaders are required for the Money Decorator
+MoneyHeaders are required for a server's Money Decorator
 to continue a trace.

 Whats returned from a host that processes a X-MoneyTrace is a response that contains a X-MoneySpans header.
 This header contains details from the host that just received your http request: